• Skip to primary navigation

 Carmelized onions in stockpot.

 Once the onions are a nice brown color, sprinkle in the flour and combine well.
-The purpose of the flour is to absorb some of the residue from the melted fats so your Classic French onion soup isn't oily, but silky smooth.
+The purpose of the flour is to absorb some of the residue from the melted butter so your Classic French onion soup isn’t oily, but silky smooth.

 Once the onion soup is done, it's time to assemble it.
 Use ovenproof ramekins for best results.